Dhwaani/SoundFieldUQ/README.md

 See [`CITATION.cff`](CITATION.cff). `+sfuq/+uq/` and `+sfuq/+geom/` are method-agnostic and reusable on any estimator emitting a point prediction; MIT licensed and meant to be lifted.

-## Licence

-MIT.
-Everything is synthetic and self-generated, so there are no dataset licences to inherit.